electricimp/AWSCloudWatchLogs/example/README.md

 AWS_CLOUD_WATCH_LOGS_SECRET_ACCESS_KEY  | IAM Secret Access Key
 AWS_CLOUD_WATCH_LOGS_REGION             | AWS region

-Run the example code and it should create a log group, create a log stream and put a log event in them viewable in the AWS console CloudWatch -> Log Groups (provided you remove the DeleteLogGroup function at the end of sample.agent.nut )
+Run the example code.

+It will create a log group, create a log stream, put a log event in the AWS console, and then delete the log group.
+To view the log, comment out the delete section of the code.
+You will be able to see the logs in the AWS console CloudWatch -> Log Groups.
+Add the deletion section of the code and run again to remove the log group.